 The range of a Debt Service Coverage Ratio is usually between 0.00 and 2.00.
-If your business has a ratio of 1.00, your company’s net income is exactly sufficient to repay the your debts.
+If your business has a ratio of 1.00, your company’s net income is exactly sufficient to repay your debts.
 If your ratio is 1.20, it means your company makes 20% more than needed to pay your debts.
 And if your ratio is 0.90, it means your company makes only 90% of what it needs to repay debts.
-Each lender has a minimum requirement that your business must meet in order to qualify for a loan.
-Most lenders require a minimum 1.20 DSCR.
+Each lender has a minimum requirement that your business must meet to qualify for a loan.
+Most lenders require a minimum of 1.20 DSCR.
 This number shows that your business has a meaningful cushion available should any financial hardships occur.

 For the lender, DSCR is a straightforward calculation.

 Debt Service Coverage Ratio = EBITDA/Total Debt Service

 Seems pretty simple right?
 It is when you break it down.

 Let’s look at the first part of the formula.
 The term EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
 EBITDA is used to analyze and compare the profitability of companies and industries without the effect of accounting and financing activities.
 EBITDA is your company’s annual Net Operating Income (NOI) adding back in interest, taxes, depreciation, and amortization.
 That is, NOI is income after reasonable operating expenses are deducted.
 While this number can change over time based on income and expenses, EBITDA is the most reliable way to assess an organization’s financial health.
 Lenders find EBITDA to be the truest measure because this metric is least susceptible to manipulation, while still including key non-operational expenses.

 An Example of How to Calculate Debt Service Coverage Ratio